Aspartame: Safety and health effects

-The safety of aspartame has been studied since its discovery, and it is one of the most rigorously tested food ingredients.
-Aspartame has been deemed safe for human consumption by over 100 regulatory agencies in their respective countries, including the FDA, UK Food Standards Agency, the European Food Safety Authority (EFSA), Health Canada, and Food Standards Australia New Zealand.
+The safety of aspartame has been studied since its discovery, and it is a rigorously tested food ingredient.
+Aspartame has been deemed safe for human consumption by over 100 regulatory agencies in their respective countries, including the US Food and Drug Administration (FDA), UK Food Standards Agency, the European Food Safety Authority (EFSA), Health Canada, and Food Standards Australia New Zealand.